 You need to file a "Petition to Remove Conditions on Residence" (Form I-751).
-You need to file Form I-751 before your card expires.
-If the immigration service approves your application, you will get a permanent resident card.
+File Form I-751 before your card expires.
+If the immigration service approves your application, you get a permanent resident card.
 If your card has already expired, contact an immigration lawyer.